rodrijuarez/blog/_posts/2019-03-22-on-pairing.md

 Another point that made pairing an experience much more enjoyable was doing time-based intervals and switching the driver / companion position.
 Setting timers of 3 to 5 minutes seems just about right for the pairing to be dynamic.

-The experience should be pretty interactive all along, the companion should ask questions and communicate their observations.
-Along the session, the driver should explain their thought process and the why of the approach taken.
+The experience should be pretty interactive all along, the companion should ask questions and communicate their observations, and the driver should explain their thought process and the why of the approach taken.

 If you're a Front-end developer, I would suggest using something like VSCode Live tool which works like a charm (sorry Vim 😓).